 Since then he is a celebrated guest with orchestras and conductors on the international music scene, and has appeared with historical musicians like Sergiu Celibidache, Pablo Casals, Eugene Ormandy, Claudio Abbado, Lorin Maazel, Mstislav Rostropovich and Carlo Maria Giulini.
 In the 2012/2013 Season, he celebrated his 50th anniversary with the National Orchestra of France in a special concert at the Champs Elysées Theatre as a conductor and a soloist.

-At the age of eighteen, Shlomo Mintz added the role of conductor to his artistic endeavors.
+At the age of 18, Shlomo Mintz added the role of conductor to his artistic endeavors.
 Since then, he has conducted acclaimed orchestras worldwide.

 "I started conducting, because my teacher Dorothy Delay, gave me a long speech about ‘knowing what other instruments play when you play your concertos’.
 She was an eloquent pianist herself and was able to accompany her students on several occasions.
 After I had a few years of piano playing, my interests turned immediately to conducting..."